-Describe highlights and best practices from previous similar programs that the organization has operated including information about how Ashland County Department of Job & Family Services might assist with enhancing these highlights.
+Describe highlights and best practices from previous similar programs that the organization has operated.
 Describe what areas of the programming need improvement.
 Include anticipated challenges.
-Then discuss what plans the organization has to meet and overcome these challenges.
+Then discuss what plans the organization must meet and overcome these challenges.
 Include anything learned from customer satisfaction surveys and how these might be used to improve the delivery of services to the target populations.
 Describe and/or list In-kind contributions that your organization provides to this project.
 Also include other resources your organization brings to this project such as other supplemental grants or donations that improve and/or increase your capacity to offer these services.